 Deep-seated inequities affect millions of people every day.
 The problem is bigger than any one person, company, or movement can tackle alone.
-Nevertheless, our Mission motivates us to do our part to do more — to amplify our impact beyond the walls of our business and to create meaningful change.
+Nevertheless, our Mission motivates us to do our part and to amplify our impact beyond the walls of our business to create meaningful change.

-Our unwavering commitment to inclusion, diversity, and equity at Medtronic means that we strive for zero barriers to equity.
-Through community partnerships, we build stronger solutions than we could build alone — solutions that promote long-term education, health, and economic opportunities for people of color, LGBTQ+ individuals, women, and other underrepresented groups.
+Our unwavering commitment to inclusion, diversity, and equity means that we strive for zero barriers to equity.
+Through community partnerships, we build stronger solutions than we could build alone — solutions that promote long-term education, health, and economic opportunities for women, people of color, LGBTQ+ individuals, and other underrepresented groups.

-Medtronic and the Medtronic Foundation donated $56 million during the pandemic, but our tailored, community-centered approaches extended our health equity impact beyond that obtainable through financial giving alone.
+Medtronic and the Medtronic Foundation donated $56 million through June 2021 for pandemic assistance, but our tailored, community-centered approaches extended our health equity impact beyond that obtainable through financial giving alone.

 Working with established partners on the ground, such as AmeriCares and Direct Relief, the Medtronic Foundation supported temporary COVID-19 treatment sites and quarantine facilities, trained frontline health workers, and addressed vaccine hesitancy around the world.

-We strive to increase the number of women and Black and Indigenous people of color (BIPOC) in Science Technology Engineering and Math (STEM) educational programs to ensure diverse perspectives are represented in the healthcare technology industry’s future workforce.
+We strive to increase the number of women and Black and Indigenous people of color (BIPOC) in science, technology, engineering, and math (STEM) educational programs to ensure diverse perspectives in the healthcare technology industry’s future workforce.

 The Medtronic Foundation recently collaborated with the Thurgood Marshall College Fund (TMCF) to create the Medtronic STEM Scholars Program.
 This scholarship program supports the next generation of doctors, engineers, and healthcare workers by offering scholarships to students at Historically Black Colleges and Universities (HBCUs) at the undergraduate and graduate levels.
 But the partnership is more than just money.

-As a founding member of OneTen, we’re working with other companies to hire one million Black Americans into skilled jobs with livable wages over 10 years.
+As a founding member of OneTen, we’re working with other companies to move one million Black Americans into skilled jobs with livable wages over ten years.
 With this Multiple Pathways Initiative, we’re focused on emphasizing skills and experiences, as opposed to just academic credentials, in our recruiting.

 And with the Catalyst CEO Champions for Change partnership, we’re committed to advancing more women — particularly women of color — beyond entry-level and middle-management positions, into senior leadership positions, and onto boards.

 Community partnerships help us turn intention into action.
 Rather than a one-time drop in the bucket, we are committed to partnering with others to create meaningful changes around the world.
-We know that for us to achieve our goals around equity, we must address systemic barriers.
+We know that for us to achieve our equity goals, we must address systemic barriers.
 Our partnerships help reduce health disparities, increase diverse representation within STEM, and drive economic opportunities for underserved populations.
 We come together to create change — not just for today but for generations to come.